annakins/Skyrim/ENB Tips.md

 - Uncheck `EnableComplexGrass`.
 #### Why is skin so saturated?
 - Tweak `SUBSURFACESCATTERING`.

+#### Fog coming from windows looks weird.
+- First, you might have some sort of mod conflict.
+If not the case, try tweaking the `PARTICLE` section.

 #### Why does hair look weird/yellow/glowy/orange in different angles?
 - Disable or tweak `CLOUDSHADOWS`.